 Anglers may keep one fish per person per day.
 There will be no minimum or maximum size limit.
 Captain and crew on for-hire vessels may retain the recreational bag limit.

-The commercial red snapper season will open at 12:01 a.m.
-July 12 with a 75-pound gutted weight trip limit.
-It will close at 12:01 a.m.
+The commercial Red Snapper season will open at 12:01 a.m.
+July 11, 2022, with a 75-pound gutted weight trip limit.
+The season will close at 12:01 a.m.
 Jan.
-1, 2022 or when the commercial quota is met (whichever comes first).
-Division biologists will obtain data from commercially caught red snapper at the fish houses.
+1, 2023, or when the commercial quota is met (whichever comes first).
+Division biologists will obtain data from commercially caught Red Snapper at the fish houses.
 Commercially caught carcasses should not be left in the Carcass Collection Program freezers.

-Gear regulations implemented last year for commercial, for-hire, and recreational snapper-grouper fishing remain in effect.
+Gear regulations implemented in previous years for commercial, for-hire, and recreational snapper-grouper fishing remain in effect.
 The regulations require: